Sam Darnold: Minnesota Vikings

 On March 13, 2024, Darnold signed a one-year, $10 million contract with the Minnesota Vikings.
 He was originally expected to compete with rookie J. J. McCarthy for the starting job, but was named the starting quarterback to begin the season following a season-ending injury to McCarthy in the preseason.
 Darnold was also named an offensive captain.

-On September 8, Darnold made his Viking debut against the Giants at MetLife Stadium, leading Minnesota to a 28–6 victory.
+On September 8, Darnold made his Vikings debut against the Giants at MetLife Stadium, leading Minnesota to a 28–6 victory.
 He completed his first 12 passes and finished the game converting 19 of 24 passes for 208 yards and two touchdowns.
-In the next game against his former team, the San Francisco 49ers, Darnold passed for 268 yards and two touchdowns against his former team, including a 97-yard touchdown to Justin Jefferson as the Vikings won 23–17.
+In the next game against his former team, the 49ers, Darnold passed for 268 yards and two touchdowns, including a 97-yard touchdown to Justin Jefferson as the Vikings won 23–17.
 Darnold continued his hot start to the season by throwing four touchdowns and no interceptions in a 34–7 win against the Texans, followed by three touchdowns in the first half the next week against the Green Bay Packers as the Vikings improved to 4–0 for the first time since 2016.
 Darnold was named NFC Offensive Player of the Month, racking up 932 yards, a league-high 11 touchdowns, and a league-best 118.9 passer rating in September.